department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

 * Veteran Readiness & Employment (VRE), and
 * Board of Veteran Appeals (BVA)

-The API provides tracking re-assurance by sharing submission status updates until document(s) are successfully established where the claim will be processed (e.g. Veterans Benefits Management System (VBMS), Caseflow, etc.).
-This eliminates the need for users to switch between systems to manually check whether documents have been successfully processed.
+The API provides submission status updates until the document(s) are successfully established, eliminating the need for users to switch between systems to manually check whether documents have been successfully uploaded.

-Visit our VA Lighthouse [support portal](https://developer.va.gov/support) for further assistance.

-## Technical summary
+## Technical overview
 The Benefits Intake API accepts a payload consisting of a document in PDF format, zero or more optional attachments in PDF format, and some JSON metadata.
 The metadata describes the document and attachments, and identifies the person for whom it is being submitted.
 This payload is encoded as binary multipart/form-data (not base64).
 A unique identifier supplied with the payload can subsequently be used to request the processing status of the uploaded document package.

 API Consumers are encouraged to validate the `zipcode`,`fileNumber`, `veteranFirstName`, and "veteranLastName' fields before submission according to their description in the DocumentUploadMetadata model and provide the use selected 'businessLine' attribute for the most efficient processing.